cfahlgren1/Bounce/README.md

 3. Load Initial Database Models

-    - In the same directory as `docker-compose.yml` run
+    - It's also necessary to load in the fixtures when setting up the database:
     ```bash
-    # This open a bash shell inside the container
-    docker-compose exec web bash
+    docker-compose exec web python manage.py loaddata bounce_data.json
     ```

-    - Then run `./manage.py loaddata bounce_data.json`

-    - Run `exit` to exit the container.
-It will keep running.

 4. Go to http://localhost:8000